ajhsu/chromecast-device-emulator/README.md

 emulator.stop();
 ```

-## What is a Scenario JSON file?
+## What is a pre-recorded scenario JSON file?

-Since what emulator did, is simply "replay" the IPC messages from sender to your receiver app.
-It means that you have to "record" from the REAL devices to get these messages.
+What emulator did, is try to **REPLAY** the IPC messages between sender and receiver.
+Which means that you have to **PRE-RECORD** from a real Google Cast device to get these IPC messages.

 *(See [The IPC Message Recorder](#record-your-scenario-with-ipc-message-recorder) chapter for details)*

-From receiver app was booted, until it was closed;
-Each of IPC message between sender and receiver will be recorded into one single JSON file, with timestamp.
+From receiver app booted until it was closed; Each of IPC message between sender and receiver should be recorded into one single JSON file with timestamps.
-So that the emulator could "replay" these message at the right time.
+By doing so, the emulator is able to **REPLAY** these message when we needed it.
 And we called it a "Scenario JSON file".

-A simple scenario JSON will looks like this:
+A simple scenario JSON will look like this:
 ```json
 {
   "timeline": [